ShawnKing7/Project-Build-an-ML-Pipeline-Starter/README.md

 ```
 > mlflow run .
 ```
+## Conclusion
+This pipeline is a solid foundation for predicting NYC rental prices.
+It is fully updateable to grow with the organization's needs.
+Updates to the relevant step would be completed in the 'src/' folder.

+Possible expansion ideas are:
+- Add new cleaning rules for when data formats are changed or updated
+- Change Random Forest for a different model.
+- Additional validation checks as edge cases are discovered.
+- Weekly runs may be scheduled for different orchestrators.
+- Ad-hoc runs utilizing customized parameters using Hydra syntax.

 Please, make sure all steps are using **the same** python version and that you have **conda installed**.
 Additionally, *mlflow* and *wandb* packages are crucial and should have the same version.

 ## License